latest nhpb_banner 1__compressed

 Most community action agencies offer some form of outreach and referral.
 They provide information on availability of services offered by the government and other non-profit agencies in your immediate parish area.
 Get information on resources such as Welfare from the Department of Children and Family Services, SNAP (Food Stamps), Social Security, free Legal Aid and Community Services in Louisiana, and Employment opportunities.
 When needed, referrals are made to low income qualified clients who are seeking assistance.

-Grant programs and assistance for basic needs in Louisiana
+Grant programs to help pay bills and assistance for basic needs in Louisiana

-Emergency assistance and vouchers can be provided from grants that may be offered from agencies such as the United Way, FEMA, and LDOL.
+Emergency assistance and vouchers can be provided from Louisiana community action grants that may be offered in partnership with agencies such as the United Way, FEMA, and LDOL.
 The programs can provide assistance on a one-time basis to working poor, unemployed, and other clients who have suffered a loss due in income to circumstances beyond their control.
+There is also information on rent relief in Louisiana for the low-income.

 Food for Families includes canned goods and food baskets for people and children in need.
 Many of these programs rely on donations from the community, so food drives are held during the year by many churches, pantries in Louisiana and non-profit agencies in order to help meet the demand for healthy and low cost assistance.